ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/essentials.rst

 Google developer documentation style guide
 ------------------------------------------

-All writers contributing to PyAnsys documentation must follow the guidelines in the `Google developer documentation style guide <Google_dev_doc_style_guide_>`_.
+All contributors to PyAnsys documentation must follow the guidelines in the `Google developer documentation style guide <Google_dev_doc_style_guide_>`_.
 While you should become familiar with this entire style guide, periodically revisit the `Highlights <Google_dev_doc_highlights_>`_ page to ensure that you are adhering to its most important points.